 The intended purpose of this Bylaw is to clarify sections of the Land Use Bylaw that are ambiguous and are subject to broader interpretation.
-Modifying these uses, regulations and definitions will improve customer service by clarifying the bylaw regulations, and will allow for the improvement to the development permit process, with the objective of reducing the number of appeals to the SDAB.
+Modifying these uses, regulations and definitions will improve customer service, expedite the development permit process and should reduce the number of appeals to the SDAB.